 1. Learn the history of the area you are visiting.

 Learn the history of the area you are visiting (e.g. Wiki Minot, ND).I was briefly a history major in college and I grew up literally reading encyclopedias.
-Regardless, I always try and learn a little bit about where I am staying at.
+Regardless, I always try and learn a little bit about where I am staying at (check out my guide to Salem Oregon which also includes a brief history lesson on the town).

 I once visited Minot, ND.
 Pretty cool little town w/ some interesting history.
 It might give you something to talk about w/ the customer or impress your colleagues with your vast knowledge.
 And you might be able to squeeze in a quick visit to some cool American attraction that you’d never otherwise see.